-“It has been estimated that at least 100,000 dogs die each year when (accidentally) tossed from pickup trucks, For your dog’s safety, don’t let it ride in the back of an open pickup truck.
-Even if it isn’t killed, it could be lost and you might not even know where it fell out.”
-Dogs In Pickups-A Bad Idea The Humane Society of Utah’s website. http://www.utahhumane.org/shelter/education-center/dogs/dogs-pickups-bad-idea
+“It has been estimated that at least 100,000 dogs die each year when (accidentally) tossed from pickup trucks.
+For your dog’s safety, don’t let him ride in the back of an open truck bed.
+Even if a dog isn’t killed, could be lost.
+You might not even know where your dog fell out.”
+Dogs In Pickups-A Bad Idea The Humane Society of Utah’s website.

-A jarring stop, a fender bender or a terrifying impact crashes loose dogs into pavement.
+A jarring stop, a fender bender or a terrifying impact crashes loose dogs into the pavement.
 These accidents cause serious injuries to dogs.
 Several websites address the danger to dogs made to ride unsecured in truck beds.
-I have included three links to sources giving a peek into this national problem.
+I have included two links to sources on this national problem.

 No driver wants to hit a dog.
 A quick defensive maneuver to avoid a fallen dog often thrusts a fallen dog into the path of other drivers, pedestrians or cyclists.
 Traffic flow has often forced a driver to run over a dog thrown from a truck.
 This shocking experience is preventable.
 And the owner of the untied out dog may be legally liable for any and all damages to people and to property from an accident caused by a helpless dog flying off a pickup truck.

-Tie-out systems fix pets securely in a vehicle yet allow some movement.
-Hard-sided safety crates fastened to the bed provide another option.
+Tie-out systems fix pets securely in a vehicle yet allow movement.
+Hard-sided safety crates fastened to the vehicle provide another option.
 These items are available at your local pet shop or farm supply.